Dési Bouterse: Illness and death

 During his presidency, Bouterse underwent routine medical checkups in Cuba.
 After returning from a month-long stay in the island in September 2017, his office acknowledged that he had undergone surgery for an undisclosed condition.

 Bouterse died following a short illness on 23 December 2024, at the age of 79, while he was in hiding at an undisclosed location in Suriname to avoid imprisonment for his conviction in the December murders.
 An autopsy later found that he had died from a "liver failure complication from serious liver fibrosis caused by chronic alcohol consumption".
-Dutch news outlets reported that Bouterse hid in the Copi Nature Reserve, 50 kilometers from Paramaribo.
+Dutch news outlets reported that Bouterse hid in the Copi Nature Reserve, 50 kilometres (30 miles) from Paramaribo.
 His body was subsequently taken to his residence in Paramaribo on 25 December.
 Following his death, President Chan Santokhi announced that no period of national mourning or a state funeral was to be held, although Foreign Minister Albert Ramdin said that flags in government buildings were to be set at half-mast on the day of his funeral out of respect for Bouterse being a former president.
 Bouterse's National Democratic Party said that his remains would be cremated.